CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: Introduction

-\textbf{Responsible Disclosure} We responsibly disclosed our findings to the FIDO Alliance in November 2023~\cite{fidoall-securitysecr}.
-They acknowledged our report, provided feedback in May 2024, and shared it with their members.
 In December 2023, we reported our findings to the affected authenticator manufacturers (i.e., Yubico, Feitian, SoloKeys, and Google).
-Google assigned priority P2 and severity S2 to our report.
-Yubico acknowledged the implementation bug we found, pushed a fix in production, published a security advisory~\cite{yubico-advisory}, and created CVE-2024-35311~\cite{yubico-cve}.
+Google confirmed our findings, assigning them priority P2 and severity S2.
+They responded that our attacks required a compromised FIDO client and closed the issue without resolution.
+We argue that Google's assessment is incorrect as our attacks do not require a compromised FIDO client.
+Yubico confirmed the implementation bug we found, pushed a fix in production, published a security advisory~\cite{yubico-advisory}, and assigned it CVE-2024-35311~\cite{yubico-cve}.
 The other manufacturers acknowledged the report without commenting on it.

 We also contacted Apple and Microsoft regarding their weak credential protection policy that facilitates user tracking and profiling.
 They responded that our report has no security implications for their products.

-\textbf{Ethics and Availability} We conducted our experiments ethically.
+\textbf{Ethics and availability}.
+We conducted our experiments ethically.
 We evaluated our authenticators and accounts.
-We did not collect personal data or involve third parties.
-We will open source our contributions, including the \texttt{CTRAPS} toolkit, after responsible disclosure with the FIDO Alliance, the manufacturers, and the relying parties.
+We did not collect personal data and involved third parties.
+To advance open science, we open source our contributions, including the \texttt{CTRAPS} toolkit, found at \url{https://github.com/Skiti/CTrAPs}.